Business Valuation for Mergers & Acquisitions

 Early-stage evaluations may be performed as a Calculation Engagement, providing directional insight into value.
 As discussions progress and transaction terms become more defined, a Valuation with a Conclusion of Value and a Detailed Report may be appropriate to support negotiations, financing, or internal approvals.

-The appropriate engagement depends on the level of formality required and the degree of reliance placed on the valuation by third parties.
+The appropriate level of engagement depends on the required level of formality and the degree of reliance third parties place on the valuation.

 Furthermore, a Valuation with a Conclusion of Value and a Detailed Report is the best choice when the following parties/situations are or may be involved:

-Gato Consulting Enhanced Elements in a Valuation for M&A
+Gato Consulting Enhanced Elements available for a Valuation for M&A

 In management-focused engagements, we go beyond standard analysis by benchmarking your company against industry data using institutional databases such as RMA.